gem5bootcamp/lps2024/slides/02-Using-gem5/07-full-system.md

 ## How to get our own user-data file

-To get user-data file from scratch, you need to install ubuntu on a machine.
+To get a user-data file from scratch, you need to install ubuntu on a machine.

 - Post-installation, we can retrieve the `autoinstall-user-data` from `/var/log/installer/autoinstall-user-data` after the system's first reboot.